 This challenge made me think.
 Is it better to focus on global problems such as climate change or wouldn’t be more efficient to focus on invisible problems like No Minor Thing did?
 Every big issue consists of many small ones.
 We can’t pretend there is one solution for such a big one that exists for decades.
 With smaller challenges there’s bigger chance to really change something.

-I think that organizing challenges is really innovative way how to encourage creative people to solve problems.
+I think that organizing challenges is really innovative way how to encourage creative people to reflect or solve problems.
 Without them it would be very difficult to motivate people to direct action.
 It is a great way how to show people how much design can do in our life.